CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 (We actually only need the *duration* of the observation, and not necessarily the start and end time.)

-We next introduce the two fundamental objects in survival analysis, the *survival function* and the *hazard function*.
+We next introduce the three fundamental objects in survival analysis, the *survival function*, *hazard function* and the *cumulative hazard function*.

 --------------